BenjaminShinar/Books-Resources/CppNow2021/Type Design.md

 <!--
 ignore these words in spell check for this file
-// cSpell:ignore ostringstream ptrdiff_t Filipp
+// cSpell:ignore ostringstream ptrdiff_t Filipp Downey Inlines fmodules
  -->

 Type Design